The Indian mobile telephony industry completed 25 years in 2020.

 Airtel: Har Stage Zaroori Hota Hai

 Airtel worked hard to shift its perception from the ‘dull incumbent’ brand to one that younger populations would engage with.
-The advertising campaign, Har Ek Dost Zaroori Hota Hai, created by Dentsu Taproot, was one of its most memorable ones, helping to shift its image to a lively, more approachable one
+The advertising campaign, Har Ek Dost Zaroori Hota Hai, (Every friend is special) created by Dentsu Taproot, was one of its most memorable initiatives, helping to shift its image to a lively, more approachable one